aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 # Conclusion

-My hypothesis have been proven incorrect by the data we analyzed.
+By the data we analyzed, there is not enough evidence here to support my hypothesis.
 By just looking at the data, there is a significant difference in Ivy League salaries compared to other colleges in the United States.
 The outcome of this data could change if we take account of what career pathway a graduate wants to pursue.
 In conclusion, if you go to an Ivy League school and you work very hard to get lucky enough to get a very well paying job after you graduate, it is worth attending an Ivy League school.

 [Colab Link](https://colab.research.google.com/drive/1F3poZJOL9j2h3coI-7PtGFpOBYosuOn7)